Turing Jobs: How to Become a Remote Developer?

 First Things First, Be Prepared to Show Your Work

-If you’re a developer applying right now, make sure that you’ve got a portfolio of some work that you’ve done before.
+If you’re a developer applying right now, make sure that you’ve got a portfolio of some work you’ve done before.
 It could be code you’ve submitted to GitHub.
-It could be some art design work that you have worked on.
-Maybe some websites that you’ve worked on, or maybe applications on the App Store.
+It could be some art design work.
+Perhaps some websites you’ve developed or applications on the App Store.

 The other thing that can help you stand out is a great software developer cover letter and resume.
 But be careful!
 Attention to detail is critical.
 Ensure there are no errors in any documents you share to showcase your skill.
 Nothing will shoot you in the foot the way an obvious mistake can.
 Believe me; I’ve seen so many people with errors in their CVs.
 To me, it’s a red flag if someone submits such an essential document with mistakes.
 It says you’re careless and don’t take the time to check your work.
 So, no errors on CVs!

-It’s also really important to have relevant information included in your portfolio.
-If you say that you have a particular skill make sure that there’s a corresponding project where you have actually used that skill.
-You’d be surprised how often someone will say they are proficient at coding in a certain language but then they don’t provide a single example of their work in that discipline.
-If you say you’re good at something, impress me by showing me an example of your great work!
+It’s also essential to have relevant information included in your portfolio.
+If you say that you have a particular skill, make sure that there’s a related project where you have actually used that skill.
+You’d be surprised at how often someone will say they are proficient at coding in a particular language but then don’t provide a single example of their work in that discipline.
+If you say you’re good at something, impress me by showing me a sample of your great work!

 How to Ace Your Automated Testing?

-The key to a superlative performance on automated testing is to be very well prepared.
+The key to an excellent performance on automated testing is to be very well prepared.

 Ensure, for example, that if your area of expertise is Python, you have prepared yourself in terms of the coverage of the topics in Python.

 Be sure you’re prepared to cover that language end to end because the questions will try to test your coverage.
-The exam will cover your in-depth knowledge as well. if it’s algorithms and data structures that you work on be sure you know everything from the most basic concepts all the way to graphing algorithms and runtime complexity.
+The exam will cover your in-depth knowledge as well.
+If it’s algorithms and data structures you work on, be sure you know everything from the most basic concepts to graphing algorithms and runtime complexity.